Patient Blood Management

 In rare cases, the patient's blood destroys the donor red blood cells.
 This is called hemolysis.
 The chance of an acute hemolytic reaction is one in 25,000.

 This can be severe, and lead to bleeding and kidney failure.
-However, complications can usually be prevented by medical treatment.
+However, complications can usually be prevented with medical treatment.

 Transmissible infections

-All volunteer donor blood is screened for infectious diseases, including hepatitis, HIV or the AIDS virus, and other infectious agents.
-In addition, blood donors have undergone a screening process to become eligible to donate.
-Only blood negative for infectious agents is used.
+All volunteer-donor blood is screened for infectious diseases, including hepatitis, HIV or the AIDS virus, and other infectious agents.
+In addition, blood donors undergo a screening process to become eligible to donate.
+Only blood that tests negative for infectious agents is used.

 Risks of not having a blood transfusion

 When your body loses too many red blood cells, it cannot get enough oxygen.
-You run the risk of damaging vital organs such as the brain or heart.
+You run the risk of damaging vital organs such as the brain and heart.

-Transfusion may be necessary to prevent serious injury, permanent handicap or death.
-Your physician, surgeon or anesthesiologist will recommend transfusion based on your individual needs.
+Transfusion may be necessary to prevent serious injury, permanent disability or death.
+Your physician, surgeon or anesthesiologist will recommend a transfusion based on your individual needs.

 Diet and iron